rzarajczyk/agnoster-zsh-theme/README.md

 Original theme at https://github.com/agnoster/agnoster-zsh-theme

-Please pay respect for the original author!

-My modifications are only some customizations made specifically for my!
+My modifications are only some customizations made specifically for myself!

 ## Changes in comparison to the original Agnoster:
  * displaying git user.name in the prompt (if it is equal to the $DEFAULT_USER then an emoji 🧑 is shown)